 Experts agree that epinephrine should be used as the first line of defense in treating anaphylaxis, even if a patient’s reaction fails to meet all the established criteria.

 After injecting a dose of epinephrine, some solution will remain in the injection device.
 This is normal and does not mean that you did not receive the full dose.
-Take the used device with you to the emergency room or ask your doctor or pharmacist how to dispose of used infection devices safely.
+Take the used device with you to the emergency room or ask your doctor or pharmacist how to dispose of used injection devices safely.

 Expert Allergy Treatment Specialists in Houston, TX